madphysicist/wselect/README.md

+This project has moved to GitLab: https://gitlab.com/madphysicist/wselect.
+Please download the latest code and submit issues there rather than GitHub, which will no longer be monitored until this stale clone is deleted.

 # wselect
 This is a temporary repo containing the development of a set of benchmarks for some new algorithms I am adding to numpy.